Sunday gas price update: Best and worst deals in Jacksonville - NewsBreak

 Sunday gas price update: Best and worst deals in Jacksonville

-The most expensive gas in the city Sunday registered at Qik-n-EZ, at 103 Comfort Dr.
+The most expensive gas in the city Sunday registered at Shell, at 267 Western Blvd.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 04:43 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 05:41 PM, Tuesday:

 |Regular